 - The Moray Archeological site, where you learn about Incan agricultural experimentation

-- The famous Pre-Inca Salt Mines of Maras where naturally salty spring water is gathered in the same way it has been for hundreds of years
+- The famous Pre-Inca Salt Mines of Maras, where natural salt spring water is gathered in the same way it has been for hundreds of years

-- A quick stop at Urubamba for lunch (not included in price)
+- A quick stop in Urubamba for lunch (not included in the price)

 - The extensive Pisac Inca ruins, which have many impressive examples of Inca architecture

-- The colorful local market of Pisac, where you can see local people who are keeping traditional culture alive
+- The colorful local market of Pisac, where you can see local people who are still keeping their traditional culture alive

 Sacred Valley from Ollantaytambo

-We can take you on the full Sacred Valley tour starting in the town of Ollantaytambo!
+We can take you on a full Sacred Valley tour starting in the town of Ollantaytambo!
 Keep reading for a sneak peak of the highlights!

 The Maras Salt Mines (Salineras), close to the colonial town of Maras, are Pre-Inca.
 Hundreds of saltpans decorate the hillside and have been used for salt extraction since before the Inca era.
-A natural spring at the top of the valley discharges a small stream of water heavily laden with salt, which is diverted into saltpans and evaporated to produce a salt that is of very high quality.
-This is one of the few places in the world where you can find naturally pink salt!
+Also, edged at the top of the valley is a natural spring that discharges a small stream of water heavily laden with salt, which is diverted into saltpans and evaporated to produce a salt that is of very high quality.
+This is one of the few places in the world where you can find natural pink salt!

 The stunning Inca site of Moray is also known as “The Greenhouses of the Incas.”
 Different levels of terraces are carved into a huge bowl, part of which was further excavated by the Incas.
 The terraces have varied microclimates depending on how deep into the bowl they are placed.
 It is believed they were used by the Incas to research the optimal conditions for their crops.
 Like the Salineras, this is a relatively short stop with little walking.